IQSS/dataverse-docker/doc/installation.rst

   tar -xvzf /resourses.tar.gz
   cp /tmp/distrib/private/.env $DISTRIB/dataverse-docker/

-go to "Check that your dataverse instalation is accessible"
+go to "Check that your dataverse installation is accessible"

-The following variables need to be changed in .env
+The following variables (domain name) need to be changed in .env

 .. code-block:: bash